 Breakfast is included with every stay and served at your tent.
 If you have dietary restrictions, please let us know at time of booking and we will do our best to accommodate.

 What do we need to bring?

 Besides your sense of adventure, a few other items that you may want to consider:

 Personal clothing items (period costumes are provided for your stay)

 Slippers for use in the tents

-Personal toiletries and shower sandals (towels, soap, and shampoo are provided) Shower closed
+Personal toiletries and shower sandals (towels, soap, and shampoo are provided) Shower closed in 2021